-6.2.8 key Statement Definition and Usage
+key Statement Definition and Usage

-The key statement defines a shared secret key for use with TSIG (see Section 4.5) or the command channel (see Section 6.2.4).
+The key statement defines a shared secret key for use with TSIG (see Section 4.5) or the command channel (see Section 6.2).

 The key statement can occur at the top level of the configuration file or inside a view statement.
 Keys defined in top-level key statements can be used in all views.
-Keys intended for use in a controls statement (see Section 6.2.4) must be defined at the top level.
+Keys intended for use in a controls statement (see Section 6.2) must be defined at the top level.

-The $k = y{-}id$, also known as the key name, is a domain name uniquely identifying the key.
+The key_id , also known as the key name, is a domain name uniquely identifying the key.
 It can be used in a server statement to cause requests sent to that server to be signed with this key, or in address match lists to verify that incoming requests have been signed with a key matching this name, algorithm, and secret.

 The algorithm_id is a string that specifies a security/authentication algorithm.
-Named supports hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384 and hmac-sha512 TSIG authentication.
+The named server supports hmac-md5, hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384 and hmac-sha512 TSIG authentication.
 Truncated hashes are supported by appending the minimum number of required bits preceded by a dash, e.g. hmac-sha1-80.
 The secret_string is the secret to be used by the algorithm, and is treated as a base-64 encoded string.

-6.2.9 logging Statement Grammar
+logging Statement Grammar

-6.2.10 logging Statement Definition and Usage
+logging Statement Definition and Usage